unm-historiography/metahistory/essays/thematic/time-in-history.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Golden Age: Human lived with the Gods at the beginning then due to a disruption began to fall and continue to fall. " image-url="declining-linegraph.jpg" source-url="https://www.vectorstock.com/royalty-free-vector/declining-line-graph-vector-9892120"
+  caption="Golden Age: Human lived with the Gods at the beginning then due to a disruption began to fall and continue to fall." image-url="declining-linegraph.jpg" source-url="https://www.vectorstock.com/royalty-free-vector/declining-line-graph-vector-9892120"
 %}